 The elected members of the Student Government Association constitute the Executive Board.
 Its purpose is to act as students’ official representative, to articulate students’ views, and to care for students’ best interests with the administration and the faculty, along with other campus groups, and the public in general.

-Student Government Association Executive Board elections are held in the spring of each year, with the election of class presidents taking place in the early fall semester.
-The Executive Board together with the class presidents constitute the Student Government Association Senate.
+Each year Student Government Association Executive Board elections are held in the mid spring semester, with the election of class representatives taking place in the late spring semester for the upcoming academic year.
+The Executive Board together with the class representatives constitute the Student Government Association Senate.
 The bylaws of the Student Government Association are on file in the Student Activities offices and published on the Daemen College website.

 The Campus Activities Team (CAT) is a student-run organization that serves as Daemen’s principal organization for student event planning and campus programming.
 The mission of CAT is to provide a diverse assortment of fun and safe events to entertain and engage students outside of the classroom.
 CAT’s focus is on developing, planning, and facilitating quality events in collaboration with campus partners for the Daemen community.
 CAT activities are supported and funded by the students of Daemen College, and acts in response to the needs and interests of the student body with a primary goal of fostering campus community and unity.

-CAT programming is comprised of three divisions, each responsible for the development, implementation and assessment of specific programming initiatives.
-These divisions are Off-Campus Events, Weekend Programming, Special Events and Health & Wellness.
-In addition to the three divisions there is additional focus on and marketing & graphic design.
+CAT programming is comprised of four divisions, each responsible for the development, implementation, and assessment of specific programming initiatives.
+These divisions are Daytime Programming, Evening Programming, Off-campus Programming, and Traditional Events.
+In addition to the four divisions, there is additional focus on marketing and graphic design.

 Daemen College students play a major role in self-governance through their elected Student Government Association.
 Another important vehicle for student participation in College life is the committee structure.
 Student members represent the interests of the general student body on the following committees: